Subjects

 - Vascular Disease (Inc. CVA)

-- Describe the role of aspirin, thrombolysis and anticoagulation in the treatment of a stroke (CR3)
+- Describe the role of aspirin, other anti-platelet drugs, thrombolysis and anticoagulation in the treatment of stroke (CR3)

 - Explain why ACE Inhibitors are contra-indicated in patients with renal artery stenosis (CR3)